d22046/the-vault-of-sokoban/README.md

 ## The Vault of Sokoban

 This is based on the 1982 Japanese hit [Sokoban](https://en.wikipedia.org/wiki/Sokoban).
 In the game, the player pushes boxes around in a maze, trying to get them to proper storage locations.
 Progressing through a game require some advanced planning and precise maneuvering.
-Without planning, boxes may get stuck in the mazewhich forces a restart.
+Without planning, boxes may get stuck in the maze which forces a restart.
 Proper maneuvering ensures that boxes are never pushed to a corner, which is also a restart.
 Anticipating the consequences of each or multiple pushes is crucial in winning the game.

 ## Getting started